Chapter 27 : Inescapable

 Silence.
 The deafening kind.

->

-> Slowly, I took one step in.
-And then the other.
+Slowly, I took one step in.
+And then another.
 Nothing happened, nobody stopped me, Potter didn’t pop out from behind the door and scream ‘AHA, I CAUGHT YOU!”

->

-> No. Just silence.
+No. Just silence.

 Finally, I threw the door open all the way and stepped inside, flicking on the light-switch so that everything was suddenly illuminated.